UNL-Lunabotics/unl-lunabotics.github.io/wiki/press.md

 ## Contacts

-if you want to ask a question, or add something to our site, <a href="mailto:staff-drassil@googlegroups.com">contact us</a>
+If you want to ask a question, please contact the Aerospace Club via our NVolveU or reach out via the Discord Server.